 You can easily reset the network settings by following the below steps:

-Here, select the Reset Wi-Fi, mobile & Bluetooth option.
+- Here, select the Reset Wi-Fi, mobile & Bluetooth options.

 We hope that one of the above methods worked for you in solving the “No SIM card detected” error.